Lesotho: Independence

+but the confidence of many buyers has been shaken.
+"No one can rely on the rules anymore."
+Some companies have already permanently withdrawn from the country, while others are cautiously monitoring the situation.

 Politics

-The Lesotho Government is a parliamentary constitutional monarchy.
+Lesotho is a parliamentary constitutional monarchy.
 The Prime Minister, Sam Matekane, is the head of government and has executive authority.
 The King of Lesotho, Letsie III, is the head of state and serves a "largely ceremonial function"; he no longer possesses any executive authority and is prohibited from actively participating in political initiatives.

-The All Basotho Convention (ABC) leads a coalition government in the National Assembly, the lower house of parliament.
+The Revolution for Prosperity leads a coalition government in the National Assembly, the lower house of parliament.
 The upper house of parliament, the Senate, is composed of 22 principal chiefs whose membership is hereditary, and 11 appointees of the king, acting on the advice of the prime minister.
 The constitution provides for an independent judicial system, made up of the High Court, the Court of Appeal, Magistrate's Courts, and traditional courts that exist predominantly in rural areas.
 All but one of the Justices on the Court of Appeal are South African jurists.
 There is no trial by jury; rather, judges make rulings alone or, in the case of criminal trials, with two other judges as observers.

-The constitution protects some civil liberties, including freedom of speech, freedom of association, freedom of the press, freedom of peaceful assembly and freedom of religion.
+The constitution protects some civil liberties, including freedom of speech, freedom of association, freedom of the press, freedom of peaceful assembly, and freedom of religion.
 Lesotho was ranked 12th out of 48 sub-Saharan African countries in the 2008 Ibrahim Index of African Governance.